 Creation and Implementation of New Courses and Programs

-I created and the course, POL 210: World Politics, which is integral for the implementation of our new International Studies Major.
+I created and the course, POL 210: World Politics, which was integral for the implementation of our new International Studies Major.

 I developed new courses and modified the outlines of numerous existing courses, including GEN/INT 110, GEN 220, GEN 230, GEN 410, and GEN 411.